AltarisV/TRAIL-PDF/README.md

 This will build and start the VisionScribe application in a Docker container.
 You can access the web application by navigating to `http://localhost:7777` in your web browser.

-## Contributing to VisionScribe
+## Contributing to TRAIL

-To contribute to VisionScribe, follow these steps:
+To contribute to TRAIL, follow these steps:

 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature_branch`).